iCliniq Logo

 Welcome to icliniq.com.

-1. Papular pityriasis rosea, an inflammatory condition that follows any kind of illness like flu, UTI (urinary tract infection), etc. It usually presents with red scaly spots that do not itch or hurt, starts on the trunk then extends to limbs and resolves on his own in six to eight weeks.
+1. Papular pityriasis rosea, an inflammatory condition that follows any kind of illness like flu, UTI (urinary tract infection), etc. It usually presents with red scaly spots that do not itch or hurt, starts on the trunk then extends to limbs, and resolves on its own in six to eight weeks.
 Check for similar spots on the body as well.

 2. Drug rash from the antibiotics that you took for UTI.
 May I know which antibiotic did you take?

-3. Allergic contact dermatitis either to new cloth, sweater or new hand lotion.
-Do you recall using any new skin products or clothes in recent past?
+3. Allergic contact dermatitis either to new clothes, sweaters, or new hand lotion.
+Do you recall using any new skin products or clothes in the recent past?

-4. Keratosis pilaris (KP) is one of the differential diagnosis if it is in both forearms (as in picture) and arms.
-KP is usually associated with eczema.
-Do you have any history eczema?
+4. Keratosis pilaris is one of the differential diagnoses if it is in both forearms and arms.
+It is usually associated with eczema.
+Do you have any history of eczema?

-5. Have you been using any creams or ointment?
+5. Have you been using any creams or ointments?

-Please discuss the options with your GP or dermatologist and get the appropriate treatment.
-Take care.
+Please discuss the options with your dermatologist and get the appropriate treatment.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!